hayatkhan8660-maker/hayatu.github.io/_pages/about.md

 ----

 **Reviewer at Journals**
+- IEEE Transactions on Image Processing
+- IEEE Transactions on MultiMedia,
+- IEEE Access
-- IEEE Transactions on Image Processing, IEEE Transactions on MultiMedia, IEEE Access, and Elsevier Image and Vision Computing.
+- Elsevier Image and Vision Computing.

 **Reviewer at Conferences**
 - AAAI' 2020